revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/AWS/EC2.md

 ---

-8. Can I use EC2 for high-performance computing (HPC) workloads?
+8. Is it possible to use EC2 for high-performance computing (HPC) workloads?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/InterviewSpecificQuestions/ComplexityTags/simple%20(2).svg)